sutharson20069/ai-mafia-game/README.md

 This project explores **multi-agent AI interaction**, **game theory**, and **real-time orchestration** using modern web technologies.

-> ⚠️ **Status:** Actively under development.
+> ⚠️ **Status:** Actively not under development.
-> Features, architecture, and gameplay mechanics are evolving.
+> Features, architecture, and gameplay mechanics are not evolving.

 ---